Police searching for man who robbed bank in Holland with a gun

 Photo Gallery

-The suspect in the case is described as a while male between 5’3″ and 5’6″ tall and weighs about 200 pounds.
+The suspect in the case is described as a white male between 5’3″ and 5’6″ tall and weighs about 200 pounds.
 They say he was last seen wearing dark basketball shorts with a red emblem at the bottom and a black baseball cap.

 Anyone with information about the crime is asked to call Silent Observer at 1-877-88-SILENT.